The LCLStream Ecosystem for Multi-Institutional Dataset Exploration: Scientific Applications

 \subsection{CrystFEL}

 CrystFEL \cite{white_crystfel_2012} is a collection of programs for processing data collected using the Serial Femtosecond Crystallography technique.
 It includes programs performing all the steps needed to turn a set of diffraction images in a list of structure factors.
 This includes utilities to index and integrate diffraction patterns, and to merge measured intensities.

+Live data analysis as the user is taking data at a beamline is a killer feature because it allows the user to maximize the scientific output from their beamtime.\cite{cctbx} For example, determining whether detectors are aligned, diffraction spot intensities cover a large enough dynamic range, or whether the crystal itself contains growth defects strongly impact the timeline of an experiment.

-CrystFEL can operate both on images stored in HDF5 format\cite{hdf5} in local files, or streamed via a network socket in the same format.
+In support of this, CrystFEL can operate both on images stored in HDF5 format\cite{hdf5} in local files, or streamed via a network socket in the same format.
 Typically a data packet includes a diffraction image, and supplemental information needed for its interpretation (an estimation of the distance between the detector and the interaction point of the experiment, approximate beam energy, optical laser status, etc).
 Some additional pertinent experimental information (detector geometry, space group symmetry, etc.) is instead provided via program configuration files or command-line parameters.
 A graphical front-end to control the processing is available.

-During a beamtime at the Macromolecular Femtosecond Crystallography (MFX) endstation at LCLS, the LCLSstreamer component was used to send a data from one of the experimental runs over to the testbed HPC cluster at the Oak Ridge Leadership Computing Facility, where CrystFEL had been setup to receive and process the transferred data.
-The latency between data collection and processing with CrystFEL has been shown to be within the range of 15-25 seconds, allowing useful feedback information within a time range sufficient for researchers to manually steer the experiment in the desired direction.

-Distributing this processing pipeline is somewhat simplified by the program's ability to read source data from the network.
+Previous works showing live, HPC-assisted data analysis mirrored raw (xtc) data files to the remote facility and then ran the full psana-based software load process.\cite{cctbx24} In the present work, we aim to do the extraction and compression in parallel at the source.
+Separating the data pipeline this way is somewhat simplified by the program's ability to read source data from the network.
 However, it is still challenging to arrange sending of the extra metadata while starting and stopping the program on an HPC center.
-In addition, CrystFEL stores its intermediate and final outputs as files on the computer where it is run.
-Hence there is a need for a return channel to send results back to the user's file location.

-The state of the art for crystallography workflows is still to run the graphical user interface on the HPC compute login node, and attach to it using a remote desktop.\cite{cctbx24}.
-The workflow aspect was handled by setting up the GUI to launch SLURM scripts.
+If successful, the receiving analysis software will be less complicated and the entire pipeline will run with lower latency and higher throughput.